pfnet-research/distilled-feature-fields/README.md

 pip install models/csrc/
 ```

+(Download [a sample dataset](https://github.com/pfnet-research/distilled-feature-fields/releases/download/tmp/sample_dataset.zip) or see `With New Scene` section below.)

 Train
 - `--root_dir` is the dataset of images with poses.
 - `--feature_directory` is the dataset of feature maps for distillation. `--feature_dim` matches the dimension of them.